 Unlike a traditional savings account, you must keep your money until the end of your investment period in a GIC.
 If you withdraw your money from the GIC before this date, you will lose all the interest you received on your investment.
-Investors who need access to their funds at the end of their term can purchase cashless or redeemable GICs, meaning they can withdraw their investment at any time at no additional cost.
+Investors who need access to their funds at the end of their term can purchase cashless or redeemable GICs, meaning they can withdraw their investment at no additional cost.

-GIC can offer higher interest rates than regular savings accounts if you don’t need instant access to your money.
+The best GIC rates can offer higher interest rates than regular savings accounts if you don’t need instant access to your money.
 The GIC asset class does not pay a guaranteed interest rate, as is the case with variable interest rates, but is limited in an environment of falling interest rates.
 Because GICS are assessed as low-risk, stable investments, their potential to grow in value diminishes as interest rates fall.

 The interest rate applied to part of a GIC’s 5-year invested term is the GIC interest rate.
 For synthetic GICs, the issuer guarantees a fixed interest rate fixed for specific maturities and assumes investment risks and returns in the investment.
 Thus, the issuer is at risk if interest rates rise, which lowers the price of fixed-income assets backed by GIC liabilities, and the assets must be sold at a loss to cover payouts.

-If a biotech company, Urobot Inc., wants to invest in its employees enrolled in the company pension plan and decided to buy a guaranteed investment contract (GIC) from a new insurer.
+If a biotech company, Urobot Inc., wants to invest in its employees enrolled in the company pension plan and decides to buy a guaranteed investment contract (GIC) from a new insurer.
 The insurer offers a GIC, which guarantees that the company receives its initial investment at a fixed or variable interest rate until the end of the contract.
 A guaranteed return on a fixed-rate GIC means that you will receive the same interest rate on your capital for the life of your GIC.

 Investors using a Guaranteed Investment Contract (GIC) are looking for a passbook or US Treasury bonds replacement.
 However, the word “guaranteed” in GIC terms is misleading.
 As with any investment, investors in a GIC face investment risks.
 Learn more about GICs vs Bonds.